Strange-Quark-007/Analog-Redstone-Lamp/README.md

 ## Note

-- This is a server-side only mod.
-- For multiplayer, the mod must be installed on the server.
+- This mod is required both on client and server.
-- Clients do not need the mod unless it's a single-player world.

 ## License